 TXD (Transmit Data) - An essential signal that carries data from the host PC (DTE) to the printer (DCE) for 2-way RS-232 serial communication.
 Also known as TX and TD.
 This signal comes into the printer on pin #3 of the RS-232 connector.

 USB (Universal Serial Bus) - A high-speed asynchronous serial interface that connects a PC to a peripheral, such as a printer.
-There are 3 versions of USB:

-User Notes
+Appendix D: User Notes